aces/Loris/modules/battery_manager/help/battery_manager.md

 # Battery Manager
-The Battery Manager module serves as a front-end for manipulating the Test Battery.
+*For Rida: Add what each value in the test_battery does and what happens if it's left empty* The Battery Manager module serves as a front-end for manipulating the Test Battery.
 This includes browsing, adding, editing, activating, and deactivating entries.